Saturday, December 30, 2017

 Richard Nahem

-The Palais (palace) Garnier, named after its architect Charles Garnier or simply called the "Opéra," as opposed to the modern "Opéra Bastille."
+The Palais (palace) Garnier, named after its architect Charles Garnier or simply called "l'Opéra," dominates the center west.

 Friday, December 29, 2017